ocetin00/PomodoroTimer/README.md

 The data layer is implemented as an source of app data and business logic.
 It is the source of truth for all data in the app.

-Repositories are the public API for other layers, they provide the only way to access the app data.
+Repositories are the public API for other packages, they provide the only way to access the app data.
 The repositories typically offer one or more methods for reading and writing data.